The Russell J. and Dorothy S. Bilinski Fellowships

 • Transcultural German Studies

-• Who at the time of award,
+• At the time of award

-• has passed all comprehensive examinations and course requirements,
+• has passed all comprehensive examinations and course requirements

-• Has demonstrated exceptional ability and potential in his or her field of study and will maintain good academic standing throughout the award period,
+• Has demonstrated exceptional ability and potential in his or her field of study and will maintain good academic standing throughout the award period

-• Will devote full-time effort toward dissertation completion for each semester (including summer semesters) in which fellowship funds are provided,
+• Will devote full-time effort toward dissertation completion for each semester (including summer semesters) in which fellowship funds are provided

 Instructions

-4. Submit the following in one (1) pdf file with "lastname, firstname" on top of each page (header) and page numbers at the bottom right (footer) in Times Roman 12 pt single spaced through the online Nomination Form
+4. Submit the following in one (1) pdf file with "lastname, firstname" on top of each page (header) and page numbers at the bottom right (footer) in Times Roman 12 pt single spaced through the online Nomination Form:

 • An updated CV.